How to Build a Prioritization Matrix That Leadership Actually Uses

 Both models, one workbook

 The Prioritization Matrix tool includes both the 2x2 effort-impact grid and a full weighted scoring matrix.
 Switch between them depending on the decision.
-Built in Excel with automatic score calculation and visual output.
+Excel, with automatic score calculation and visual output.

 1. Agree on criteria and weights before scoring

-This is non-negotiable.
-If your VP of Engineering thinks technical debt reduction should be weighted at 30% and your VP of Product thinks it should be 10%, you need to resolve that before anyone scores a single item.
+Non-negotiable.
+If your VP of Engineering thinks technical debt reduction should be weighted at 30% and your VP of Product thinks it should be 10%, resolve that before anyone scores a single item.
 The criteria discussion is the real prioritization conversation.
-The scoring is just math after that.
+The scoring is math after that.

 2. Show the trade-offs, not just the ranking